 \section{Introduction}

-Power and energy usage needs of a supercomputer are important factors in siting and operating costs and on its environmental impact.
-Exascale machines will require tens of megawatts to operate and the facilities hosting them are undergoing costly renovations to accommodate their power needs.
+Power requirements and energy usage are important factors in the siting, operating costs and environmental impact of a supercomputer.
+Energy, which we measure in joules, is the ability to create a change within the circuit system, while power, measured in watts, is the rate at which energy is consumed.
+Given a power rate, energy is derived as the integral of power over time.
+Exascale machines require tens of megawatts to operate and the facilities hosting them are undergoing costly renovations to accommodate their power needs.
 Given these high costs, it is important to understand the relative power consumption of various processor options for different workloads.

 One approach to lower power usage is through the use of accelerators.
 Many TOP500 systems today use GPUs for both performance benefits and lower power consumption.
-For FLOP heavy workloads that are similar to the LinPACK benchmark, they provide clear performance per watt advantages as is evidenced by the top machines on recent Green500 lists~\cite{top500green}.
+For FLOP-heavy workloads that are similar to the LinPACK benchmark, they provide clear performance per watt advantages as is evidenced by the top machines on recent~\cite{top500green} list.

-While studies looking at real applications abound, and there are numerous comparisons between various systems, most only focus on the processor component of power and energy rather than full system power.
+Studies looking at real applications abound and comparisons between various systems are frequent.
+Most only focus on the processor component of power and energy while some do look at full system power.
 In addition, some look at the impact of code optimization on power and energy usage at the processor level.
-However, there is still much uncovered ground.
-In this paper we investigate the following areas not covered in other studies:
+In this paper we investigate the following areas not covered in previous studies: